Ernest Hemingway has always been and will be one of my favorite writers.

 The Luxembourg Gardens

-According to one rumor when family was wanting for the money, writer would sometimes hunt pigeons in the Luxembourg Gardens, snapping their necks and hiding their bodies in his son’s pram.
-You don’t have to stalk pigeons to experience the Luxembourg Gardens, however.
-But stroll around the grounds (it’s the second largest public park in Paris) and admire the shaded alleys and fountains, or visit the Luxembourg Palace which is today houses the French Senate.
+According to one rumor when family needed money, writer would sometimes hunt pigeons in the Luxembourg Gardens, snapping their necks and hiding their bodies in his son’s pram.
+You don’t have to stalk pigeons to experience the Luxembourg Gardens.
+But stroll around the grounds (it’s the second largest public park in Paris) and admire the shaded alleys and fountains, or visit the Luxembourg Palace housing the French Senate.

 Shakespeare and Company